-My name is Vincent Evans-Arlequin, and I am a Senior at Le Moyne College, pursuing a major in Cybersecurity with a concentration in Information & System Security, and a minor in Political Science.
+My name is Vincent Evans-Arlequin, and I am a Senior at Le Moyne College pursuing a B.A. in Cybersecurity with a concentration in Information & System Security and a minor in Political Science.

 CompTIA Security + is the premier global certification that establishes the essential skills required for core security functions and a career in IT security.
 It showcases professionals' capabilities in securing networks, applications, and devices, ensuring data integrity, confidentiality, and availability.
 CompTIA Security+ focuses on practical, hands-on skills to tackle real-world challenges.
 As the most widely recognized credential, it is invaluable for advancing in the dynamic field of cybersecurity.
 I achieved this certification during my third year of college with the support of the ERIE21 College Program.